akiUp/ICSonPy/README.md

 > This simulation can be used for HMI/SCADA and PLC's ModbusTCP interface card testing with realtime values and for ICS security research/trainings

-> The project is a migration of https://github.com/akiUp/ICSUnitSim project from Arduino like platform.
+> The project is a migration of https://github.com/akiUp/ICSUnitSim from Arduino like platform.

 ## Version history
 - V1 Project migrated from arduino/ESP32 platform